AxelCovacich/Client-Server-Architecture/docs/REPORT.md

 - Metrics are exposed on the configured port (via `TrafficReporter::startPrometheusExposer`).
 - Prometheus scrapes the exposed endpoint and Grafana visualizes the metrics in dashboards (admin must add Prometheus as Grafana data source).

+### Client features

+- Ports and startup:
+  - TCP/UDP ports can be set via environment variables or passed as command-line arguments.
+Default ports are used if none are provided.
+- Network support:
+  - IPv4 and IPv6 support for TCP and UDP is provided via getaddrinfo.
+- Command input and validation:
+  - Commands are entered via the keyboard.
+Unknown commands may be sent (the server will ignore or reject them), but the client does not treat them as local errors.
+  - The `input_handler` validates command syntax and required arguments before sending.
+If a required field is missing (e.g., `update_stock` without the stock id), the user is informed of the correct usage and asked to re-enter the command.
+- Login and dashboard:
+  - After a successful login the Python notification dashboard is launched automatically and UDP keepalive begins.
+  - Keepalive: the client sends a ping every 1 minute and expects a pong/status reply from the server.
+  - Server UDP notifications and keepalive responses are displayed in the dashboard; the command-line remains available for further input while the dashboard runs.
+- Session lifecycle:
+  - The `end` command or a termination signal (e.g., Ctrl-C) closes the client and the dashboard (if launched) cleanly.
+  - There is currently no reconnection or logout command—closing the client is required to end a session.
+- Output formatting:
+  - The `output_handler` formats server responses into human-readable output (stock, inventory, history, error messages).
+- Logs and backups:
+  - The client logs to a local logfile but currently has no rotation or backup mechanism (logs are expected to be small).

 ### Main Flows

 #### Client session lifecycle (command flow)